 Your child’s heart is not like an adult’s.
 It’s not like any other child’s heart.
 At Duke Children’s, we understand that.
-Our pediatric heart surgeons have advanced training and experience in a broad range of children’s heart surgeries and can provide the unique care your child needs.
+Our pediatric heart surgeons perform a broad range of children’s heart surgeries and provide the unique care your child needs.
 They also are part of a highly skilled, compassionate team that’s dedicated to delivering the best care to achieve the best outcomes for children of all ages -- from the smallest, most fragile newborns to teenagers.

-The pediatric cardiac surgeons at Duke Children’s are experienced in the full range of pediatric heart surgeries.
+Duke pediatric cardiac surgeons are experienced in the full range of pediatric heart surgeries.
 They perform -- and in some cases have pioneered -- the latest techniques.
-For example, a Duke Children’s surgeon developed a way to perform the Norwood operation (for hypoplastic left heart syndrome) on a continuously beating heart, sparing the child the need for heart-lung bypass during surgery.
+For example, a Duke pediatric cardiac surgeon developed a way to perform the Norwood operation (for hypoplastic left heart syndrome) on a continuously beating heart, sparing the child the need for cardiac arrest during surgery.

 When possible, our surgeons perform procedures through small, minimally invasive incisions, to reduce the risk of infection and bleeding, and to help your child recover faster.